Colon and Rectal Surgery Fellowship | MedStar Washington Hospital Center | MedStar Health

 The MedStar Health—Washington Hospital Center Fellowship Program in Colon and Rectal Surgery

-Our ACGME-approved fellowship training program in colon and rectal surgery at the MedStar Washington Hospital Center in Washington, D.C., was initiated by Drs.
+Our ACGME-approved fellowship training program in colon and rectal surgery at the MedStar Washington Hospital Center in Washington, DC, was initiated by Drs.
 Lee Smith and Thomas Stahl in July 1999 and has since trained over 20 ABCRS board certified / board eligible individuals in our subspecialty.
 We host a one-year clinical training experience, following the completion of a residency in general surgery.
-Our program offers wide exposure to colorectal and anorectal diseases, including colorectal cancer, inflammatory bowel disease, and all forms of anal / perianal disease.
+Our program offers wide exposure to colorectal and anorectal diseases, including colorectal cancer, inflammatory bowel disease, pelvic floor disorders, and all forms of anal / perianal disease.

 The mission of the MedStar Washington Hospital Center Colon and Rectal Surgery Fellowship Program is to prepare fellows to care for patients through exposure to diverse patient populations, faculty role models, structured didactics, a supportive learning environment and opportunities for scholarly activity.
 Our goal is for our fellows to be compassionate, capable, and well-rounded practitioners who thrive in any clinical setting with the skills to continue lifelong learning and attend to their professional and personal well-being.
-Fellows will embody our SPIRIT values of service, patient first, integrity, respect, innovation, and teamwork in the care of our diverse patient population in the D.C. area
+Fellows will embody our SPIRIT values of service, patient first, integrity, respect, innovation, and teamwork in the care of our diverse patient population in the DC area.

 Why train here

-We train our fellow in the full scope of anorectal physiology testing (manometry, anal ultrasound, pudendal nerve terminal motor latency), and have a close relationship with our colleagues in urogynecology, urology, physical therapy, and radiology, to offer multidisciplinary care as part of the National Center for Advanced Pelvic Surgery.
+We train our fellows in the full scope of anorectal physiology testing (manometry, anal ultrasound, pudendal nerve terminal motor latency), and have a close relationship with our colleagues in urogynecology, urology, physical therapy, and radiology, to offer multidisciplinary care as part of the National Center for Advanced Pelvic Surgery.

 The program aims to provide the education, clinical experience, and faculty mentorship necessary to train skilled, compassionate, board certified, CRS physicians for the practice in public or private settings.
-The CRS faculty work closely with the fellow to ensure a full complement of surgical procedures are offered for him/her to participate.
-One of the aims is also to ensure a variety of cases to be available with each of the five faculty so that the fellow can experience several approaches to each of the required cases featured in the ACGME log.
+The CRS faculty work closely with the fellow to ensure a full complement of surgical procedures is offered for him/her to participate.
+One of the aims is also to ensure a variety of cases to be available with each of the six faculty so that the fellow can experience several approaches to each of the required cases featured in the ACGME log.

 Curriculum and rotations